gateio/gateapi-php/docs/Api/FuturesApi.md

 > \GateApi\Model\FuturesLiqOrder[] listLiquidatedOrders($settle, $contract, $from, $to, $limit)

-Retrieve liquidation history.
+Query liquidation order history

 The time interval between from and to is maximum 3600.
+Some private fields are not returned by public interfaces, refer to field descriptions for detailsThe time interval between from and to is maximum 3600.
 Some private fields are not returned by public interfaces, refer to field descriptions for interfaces, refer to field descriptions for details

 ### Example